cloudygoose/MiniAgents/README.md

 The MiniAgents visualization tool for simulacra.

-Currently only Mac is supported.
+I currently work on Mac, but will add support for windows.
 The project is still work-in-progress (like a 0.5 version), I'm releasing this version because it's already functional.

 Disclaimer: So far there is no novelty related to NLP research in this project, it is a tool and not a paper.
 It is motivated by the "Generative Agents: Interactive Simulacra of Human Behavior" paper.

 I'll be happy to answer questions.

 Author: Tianxing He (https://cloudygoose.github.io/)

+Apr 15 2024: A runnable windows version is uploaded, the root dir should be C:\Users\Username\MiniAgents (the game will show you the root path when it runs).
+But the backend python files are currently only tested on Mac (but should not be hard to migrate to windows).

 Apr 10 2024: Online dialogue with agents in the game is now supported.